THE FOREST AND CANOPY WALK IN NYUNGWE NATIONAL PARK.

 I got to know about the canopy walk in Nyungwe National Park a few years ago, like a weird worm implanted in my head, it grew and grew until I couldn’t ignore it burrowing deep in my lizard brain.
 I had to see it.
 I had to do it.
 This excursion was one of my primary reasons for coming to Rwanda.
 After completing my earlier bridesmaid duties and partying up a small storm all week.
 Alex and I made plans to go over the weekend.
 We would be using public transport; busses to be exact for what would be a 6 hour journey.
-To think there was a place that required a 6 hour itinerary did boggle the mind.
+To think there was a place that required a 6 hour drive in Rwanda did boggle the mind.
 After getting fueled up at Got Buns (seriously what delicious burgers they’ve got!) we sauntered downtown to Nyabugogo Bus Park.
 It’s pretty organized here, I’ll give them that, what I can’t get over is constantly having to walk over spit every other corner.
-It’s almost like there’s a cough endemic down here, not the normal kind.
-It’s like a mutated cross between whopping, tuberculosis and a dry heaving hence the loogies being chucked about.
-Someone needs to come up with some linctus super quick cause this right here is how every zombie apocalypse begins .don’t say you weren’t warned.
-I realize now I watch way too many movies.
+It’s almost like there’s a cough endemic down here.Its very unsightly.

 Unfortunately the bus we needed left and the next available one to the general area was at 1am.that wasn’t going to work for me.
 I was hangover, cranky and just not in the mood for all this.
 I actually contemplated canceling as I didn’t want to spend my last days in Kigali on a bus.
 However Alex managed to find an 11pm shuttle.
 That was the best we were going to get.
 Alex took us to the movies to pass the time.
 After a not so quick bite we made it down the park on time.
 We waited till about midnight when we finally set off.
 The journey was painful, the speakers kept blaring some nonsense at full volume like we needed Tanzania to hear us. it being pitch black, there was no scenery to enjoy.
 My neighbor to the right decided I’d be his human pillow for the journey.
-Once I came to terms with it, I found shoving his head with my whole self to be quite enjoyable, I can entertain myself anywhere!
-Before you go crowning me biggest douche canoe of 2018, he wasn’t sleeping; he was obviously taking the piss.
-For the most part…..ok I’ll take second place at least.
+It was one of those things i just had to come to terms with.

 We missed our stop and continued on an hour and half to the bus park in Rusizi (I think that’s what it’s called) it was just as well, it was pitch black in a forest, for all we know bigfoot and other creatures of the dark were on vacations here as well, best to leave them alone.
 We did manage to get a shuttle to the place pretty quick.
 That point Alex noticed he’d lost his phone.
 It must have dropped somewhere.
 Sorry about that man!